Abdul-Asa/risidio-task/README.md

 ## Overview

 This project is a frontend implementation of a site similar to an NFT marketplace as part of the Risidio technical assessment.
 It follows the provided Figma design very closely, using Next.js 14 with server actions, Tailwind CSS for styling, and shadcn/ui to build UI components.
-It includes advanced features like cookie-based session authentication and connects an SQLite database with Drizzle ORM, hosted on TursoDb.
+It includes advanced features like cookie-based session authentication and connects to a local SQLite database with Drizzle ORM.

 ## Technologies Used 🛠️